SpringerPE/chef_pelib/README.md

 # pelib

-Cookbook library with some useful funtions, reources and examples Good example about how to make a library and a small LWRP chef resource.
+Cookbook library with some useful functions, resources and examples Good example about how to make a library and a small LWRP chef resource.

  * LWRP kmod provider to manage kernel modules.
- * Functions and examples to read a databag and add the items to attributes.
+ * Functions and examples to read a data bag and add the items to attributes.
  * Functions to manage network and udev devices.
  * Functions to exec commands.